 We understand that trade associations and other non-profit organizations can serve a useful business purpose.
-However, Vertex's lack of public disclosure and board-level oversight over its lobbying and trade association involvement risks damage to its already precarious reputation.
-It has drawn significant negative attention for its pricing of its cystic fibrosis drugs15, as well as for its lobbying on drug pricing at the state level.16 Moreover, Vertex's undisclosed membership in the Alliance for Patient Access (AfPA) poses reputational risks on drug pricing and opioids.
-The AfPA has been described as a non-profit pharmaceutical industry front group established to oppose drug price limits,17 and has attracted negative scrutiny for its role in passing legislation that weakened the Drug Enforcement Administration's ability to stop suspicious drug shipments by drug distributors, thereby exacerbating the opioid crisis.18
+However, Vertex's lack of public disclosure risks damage to its already precarious reputation.
+It has drawn significant negative attention for its pricing of its cystic fibrosis drugs15, as well as for its lobbying on drug pricing at the state level.
+Moreover, Vertex's undisclosed membership in the Alliance for Patient Access (AfPA) poses reputational risks on drug pricing and opioids.
+The AfPA has been described as a non-profit pharmaceutical industry front group established to oppose drug price limits, and has attracted negative scrutiny for its role in passing legislation that weakened the Drug Enforcement Administration's ability to stop suspicious drug shipments by drug distributors, thereby exacerbating the opioid crisis.
+18